Ispica

 southern Italy with about 18,000 tons of annual production.
-There is 10 km of coastline, most of which is sand and dunes, and an island (Porri island) at 2 km from the coast.

 The town also hosts examples of Sicilian Baroque architecture such as the Vincenzo Sinatra's Basilica di Santa Maria Maggiore, the Annunziata Church, the Carmine monastery, and the St. Barthelemy cathedral.

 Ispica was destroyed by the 1693 Sicily earthquake and rebuilt on its present site.

 Tourist Information

 The Pro Loco Spaccaforno manages a tourist information point in the city center.

 Tourist information, also in English, is available on the website Visit Ispica.
 There are a number of processions which take place on Holy Thursday.
 If traveling to Ispica, the bus station is in a much safer and more convenient location than the train station, which is located on the outskirts of town.

 The Cava d'Ispica (Cave of Ispica) consists of a series of housing units.

 Cava d'Ispica

 The Cava d'Ispica (Cave of Ispica) consists of a series of housing units carved in rocky formations.
 Built prior to the Greek colonization, these houses were used until the end of the nineteenth century.
 This cave, the most important in Eastern Sicily, is 13 km long and is divided among two other comunes, Modica and Rosolini.